vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 <p align="center">
     <img src="kmeans_imgs/Map2.JPG">
 </p>
-## Discussion
+## Discussion and future work

+* We plan to perform cluster analysis using GMM and see if that provides us with better results.
-Next steps include combining the clustering with the linear regression model and compare (anticipate model applied to each cluster will be more accurate than applying to entire listings data)
+* Next steps include combining the clustering with the XGboost and Gboost models and compare.
+We anticipate the models applied to each cluster will be more accurate than applying to entire listings data.

-Compare results across cities?
-Five seems ambitious....
+* We plan to obtain results for three cities and try to figure out the geographic distributions of Airbnb listings.

 ## References
 [1] Pouya Rezazadeh Kalehbasti, Liubov Nikolenko, and Hoormazd Rezaei.
 Airbnb Price Prediction Using Machine Learning and Sentiment Analysis. arXiv preprint arXiv:1907.12665, 2019.